 Con or Bust

-Norwescon donated two full NWC37 memberships to the 501(c)(3) fan group Con or Bust.
+Norwescon regularly donates memberships to the 501(c)(3) fan group Con or Bust.
 This is a great group that helps new fans find fandom by focusing on minorities.
 This is part of our overall outreach to help new writers, new fans, and organizations that share some of our passions to help grow fandom.
 Con or Bust is part of the Carl Brandon Society, a not-for-profit organization whose mission is to increase racial and ethnic diversity in the production of and audience for speculative fiction.

 ASFA – Association of Science Fiction & Fantasy Artists

 ASFA is a non-profit educational association made up of artists, publishers, collectors, and others with an interest in the science fiction and fantasy genres, providing support services for artists, publishers, fans, and literary science fiction and fantasy conventions (cons) around the globe.

 ASFA also selects the recipients of the Chesley Awards, established in 1985 by AFSA to distinguish individual works and achievements not otherwise recognized by the Hugo Awards or other literary and art awards, during a given year.